yunshanlii/cse15l-lab-reports/lab1.md

    [user@sahara ~/lecture1]$ ls messages
    en-us.txt  es-mx.txt  ko-kr.txt  zh-cn.txt
    ```
    When used with a path to a directory as an argument, the ```ls``` command prints out the names of all the directories (in blue) and files in the directory specified in the argument.
-There is not error.
+There is no error.
 However, the argument directory must be directly within the current working directory to avoid error.
 3. path to a file as an argument
     ```
    [user@sahara ~/lecture1/messages]$ ls en-us.txt